 - Select Bookmark.

 Don’t have time to read the page?
-Nothing to worry, with Chrome’s Read Later option, the webpage can be saved to Read Later section, here’s how to do it.
+Nothing to worry about, with Chrome’s Read Later option, the webpage can be saved to Read Later section, here’s how to do it.

 - Navigate to the Google Chrome App.